-- Eligibility requirements for the Employment Visa Ireland
+- What is the Eligibility Requirement for Employment Visa in Ireland?

-- How to apply for the Employment visa
+- How to Apply for the Ireland Employment Visa?

 - Frequently Asked Questions

 What is an Ireland Employment Visa for U.S Citizens?

 The Ireland Employment Visa for U.S. citizens is a special visa issued to residents or citizens of the United States and other foreign nationals who want to work in the country.

 The work visa is issued after you must have obtained any of the Irish employment permits from Ireland’s Department of Enterprise, Trade, and Employment (DETE).
 This department can issue work permits like the Critical Skills Employment Permit or General Employment Permit.

 However, citizens of the EU member states and citizens from Norway, Liechtenstein, Iceland, the UK, and Switzerland, classed under the umbrella of EEA, do not require any visa or work permit to live and work in Ireland.